Salt Lake City Crime Stats

 Disclaimer

 Crime Statistics accessible on this page are preliminary figures for general situational awareness and trend purposes only.
-Although SLCPD utilizes the National Incident Based Reporting System (NIBRS), the data displayed on this page shows summary information for the primary offense on all cases generated by the Salt Lake City Police Department within areas and time periods as selected by the user.
+Although SLCPD utilizes the National Incident Based Reporting System (NIBRS), the data displayed on this page shows summary information for all offenses within areas and time periods as selected by the user.
+Figures do not account for the number of individual victims, offenders, arrestees, etc.

 Accuracy: